 Protect Power Supply - Make sure that the appliance is protected with an uninterruptible power supply (UPS).

-For appliance security, secure the operating system of any server hosting a NetScaler SD-WAN virtual appliance (VPX), perform remote software updates, and following secure lifecycle management practices:
+For appliance security, secure the operating system of any server hosting a Citrix SD-WAN virtual appliance (VPX), perform remote software updates, and following secure lifecycle management practices:

-- Secure the Operating System of Server Hosting a NetScaler SD-WAN VPX Appliance - A NetScaler SD-WAN VPX appliance runs as a virtual appliance on a standard server.
+- Secure the Operating System of Server Hosting a Citrix SD-WAN VPX Appliance - A Citrix SD-WAN VPX appliance runs as a virtual appliance on a standard server.
 Access to the standard server should be protected with role based access control and strong password management.
-Additionally, Citrix recommends periodic updates to the server with the latest security patches for the operating system, and update-to-date antivirus software on the server.
+Also, Citrix recommends periodic updates to the server with the latest security patches for the operating system, and update-to-date antivirus software on the server.

 - Perform Remote Software Updates - Install all security updates to resolve any known issues.
 Refer to the Security Bulletins web page to sign up and receive up-to-date security alerts.